SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

+FOR-THE-DAY NOTES:
+* Check if Pis wakeword / intent detection works even when offline.
+Seems to!

 MOST IMPORTANT NOW:
+* Disable HDMI on all devices, install any new dependencies, including i2c-tools cpufrequtils
 * Clean up mic ports on #3.
 * Fix respeaker on #5
 * Finish upgrading V1 pea